Padmajasharma/Car-Library-Management/readme.md

     FRONTEND_URL=http://localhost:5173
     ```

-   - `MONGO_URI` is the connection string to your MongoDB database.
+   - `MONGO_URI` specifies the connection string to your MongoDB database.
    - `JWT_SECRET` is the secret key for generating JSON Web Tokens.
    - `FRONTEND_URL` is the URL of the frontend application.